Functor morphing and representations of automorphism groups of modules

-The variants of parabolic induction and restriction studied in \cite{CMO1,CMO3,CMO2} were introduced to answer these questions.
+The variants of parabolic induction and restriction studied in \cite{CMO1,CMO3,CMO2} were introduced to address these questions.
 Conjecturally, these functors satisfy a Mackey-type formula similar to the known formulas for reductive groups over finite fields \cite[Ch.\ 5]{DM} and over non-archimedean local fields \cite{BZ_reductive}, but this conjectural formula has been proven so far only on the subcategory generated by {\em strongly cuspidal representations}; see \cite[Theorem D]{CMO3}.
 The aim of the present paper is to introduce a new perspective on the questions (a), (b), and (c) listed above which is, to a large extent, independent of and complementary to our earlier approach.

 Given a field $E$, the family of groups $\Aut_E(E^n) \cong \GL_n(E)$ is closed under taking substructures: all automorphism groups of subspaces are already included.
-Replacing the field $E$ by a ring, say $\o/\p^\l$, one encounters automorphism groups of arbitrary modules, not only free.
-Furthermore, the relative position of flags in $E^n$ is determined combinatorially by elements of the symmetric group, whereas detemining the relative position of flags of modules is a a wild problem; see \cite{RingelSchmidmeier2006}.
-We take a leap of faith and work in the following more general set-up to allow flexibility.
+Replacing the field $E$ by a ring, say $\o_\l$, one encounters automorphism groups of arbitrary modules, not only free.
+Furthermore, the relative position of flags in $E^n$ is determined combinatorially by elements of the symmetric group, whereas determining the relative position of flags of modules is a wild problem; see \cite{RingelSchmidmeier2006}.
+We work in the following more general set-up to allow flexibility.

-Let $R$ be a finite not-necessarily commutative $\o/\p^\l$-algebra and let $M$ be a finite $R$-module.
+Let $R$ be a finite not-necessarily commutative $\o_\l$-algebra and let $M$ be a finite $R$-module.
 Let~$K$ be an algebraically closed field of characteristic zero.
-Our aim is to study the irreducible representations of $\Aut_R(M)$ systematically.
+Our aim is to study the irreducible $K$-linear representations of~$\Aut_R(M)$ systematically.
 Let $KM=\Span_k\{u_m \mid m \in M\}$ be the $K$-vector space with basis $M$.
-Then $KM$ is the {\em tautological} representation of $\Aut_R(M)$ via the natural permutation action on basis elements.
+Then~$KM$ is the {\em tautological} representation of $\Aut_R(M)$ via the natural permutation action on basis elements.
 The importance of the representation $KM$ cannot be overestimated: first, it determines the group $\Aut_R(M)$, being its group of symmetries (see the discussion following Remark~\ref{rem:interpolation}); second, it is faithful and therefore tensor-generates the category $\Rep(\Aut_R(M))$ of $K$-linear representations of $\Aut_R(M)$; and third, it carries a geometric flavour, which we heavily use as explained in \S\ref{sec:alg.structures}.